-Challenges & Opportunities.
-While the community has prioritized these redevelopment strategies, the Port cannot do them alone.
+Challenges & Opportunities: While the community has prioritized these above redevelopment strategies and projects, the Port cannot do them alone.
 The Port must secure partnerships and leverage funding, and we must remain vigilant to ensure that changing regulations and priorities do not hinder a chance to foster distinctive neighborhoods with a strong sense of place.

-As always, Port of Kennewick will endeavor to serve as a catalyst for economic development throughout our district.
-Indeed, in all we do, the Port remains mindful that we are stewards of the public's trust: we work to exercise thoughtful planning; give diligent consideration to potential projects; skillfully and transparently communicate our projects, programs, financial standing, and economic impacts; and work to ensure resources and developments are economically sustainable with a positive return to the citizens and taxpayers in our region.
+As always, Port of Kennewick will endeavor to serve as a catalyst for economic development throughout our 485-square-mile district.
+Indeed, in all we do, the Port remains mindful that we are stewards of the public's trust: we work to exercise thoughtful planning; give diligent consideration to potential projects; skillfully and transparently communicate our projects, programs, financial standing, and economic impacts; and work to ensure resources and developments are economically sustainable with a positive return to the citizens and taxpayers our region.

 Tax Levy.
 Over the years, the Port of Kennewick has worked to minimize the Port's property tax levy.
 We strive to keep the Port levy low.
 Our goal is to be able to offset operational costs and future economic development opportunities with revenue from tenants or developers while keeping tax revenue well below our taxing authority.
-With those goals in mind, the Port's levy rate has decreased from \$0.44 in 2001 to \$0.33 in 2018 which is a 25% decrease.
-A \$200 thousand house cost \$88 in Port property taxes in 2001; and just \$66 in 2018.
+With those goals in mind, the Port's levy rate has decreased from \$0.44 in 2001 to \$0.28 in 2020 which is a 36% decrease.
+A \$250 thousand house cost \$110 in Port property taxes in 2001; and just \$70 in 2020.